 This condition requires lifelong care because the treatment is long-lasting.
 You can help your dog in various ways to improve his condition, but also preventively.
 These include weight control, light walks and exercises, limiting the dog’s activities and movements, and giving the dog a chance to rest.
 It also helps if you take your dog for hydro and physiotherapy.

-It’s desirable that you give him Pup Science Hip & Joint Relief, which contains glucosamine, chondroitin and MSM.
+It’s desirable that you give him supplements that contain glucosamine, chondroitin and MSM.
 It protects and restores bones and cartilage.

 The use of the medication prescribed by your veterinarian certainly depends on the severity of the condition.
 Pain relief and anti-inflammatory drugs are most often prescribed, and if it’s a severe case of dysplasia, then surgery of the elbow joint is suggested.